-We all witnessed a cause for excessive sorrow this past week seeing incident after incident across our nation; children are fearful of being sent away or not belonging in this country because of disabilities, race, or religion.
-Middle school and high school students using derogatory language and college students creating repulsive websites depicting lynchings of African-Americans.
+We all witnessed a cause for excessive sorrow this past week, seeing incident after incident across our nation; children fear being sent away or not belonging in this country because of disabilities, race, or religion.
+Middle school and high school students use derogatory language, and college students create repulsive websites depicting African-Americans’ lynchings.

 Regardless of how we voted, and whatever the reason, we must not ignore that a result of this election is the permission it granted racism, sexism, xenophobia, and bigotry to emerge from the darkest recesses and surface openly in our communities.

 Post-election, we need to put aside political differences and past bitterness toward previously elected officials and come together as families, friends, communities, and as a nation to address the numerous issues before us.
 We must unite in preventing and banishing hate speech and actions.
 We must join in being advocates for inclusion.
 The attacked are our fellow citizens, immigrants, refugees, our fellow humans, and our children.